The council tax owed at a (domestic) property can be reduced, depending on:

 - the discount which previously applied to empty and unfurnished properties ended on 31 March 2014

 - the discount that previously applied to furnished but unoccupied properties ended on the 31 March 2013

 - the discount that previously applied to second homes ended on the 31 March 2013

-From 1 April 2013, empty and unfurnished properties which have been empty for 2 years or more, will be charged 150% of the current council tax charges for their valuation band.
+From 1 April 2019, empty and unfurnished properties which have been empty for 2 years or more, will rise from 150% charge to 200% of the current council tax charges for their valuation band.